lunar1um/soggy-icons/README.md

 ## What's included?
 A directory of png icons, organized by brands and flavors.
 More to come!!!
+Jump to [Releases](https://github.com/lunar1um/soggy-icons/releases) if you want to download them in a batch!

 ## License
 - Icon sources may belong to their respective owners.